Miserlou/Zappa/README.md

 Please feel free to work on any open ticket, especially any ticket marked with the "help-wanted" label.
 If you get stuck or want to discuss an issue further, please join [our Slack channel](https://slack.zappa.io), where you'll find a community of smart and interesting people working dilligently on hard problems.

+Zappa does not intend to conform to PEP8, isolate your commits so that changes to functionality with changes made by your linter.

 #### Using a Local Repo

 To use the git HEAD, you *probably can't* use `pip install -e `.
 Instead, you should clone the repo to your machine and then `pip install /path/to/zappa/repo` or `ln -s /path/to/zappa/repo/zappa zappa` in your local project.